-Automatic joints generation it allows one to take a compound (multiple node) cgf and generate joints between its touching parts, and also use a break template to pre-break an arbitrary mesh part. one needs to place several Physics/JointGen entities around an entity or a brush, and use Modify/Physics/Generate Breakable Joints on it.
+Automatic joints generation allows you to take a compound (multiple node) cgf and generate joints between its touching parts, and also use a break template to pre-break an arbitrary mesh part.
+This is done by placing several Physics/JointGen entities around an entity or a brush, and applying Modify/Physics/Generate Breakable Joints on it.
 It will offer to save a new cgf if everything went well, and replace the original object with a broken version so that it can be immediately tested in game (to repeat breaking, reload script is necessary).

 i.e. it’s essentially a pre-broken box.
 In this case it’s a very simple tessellation, but it can be as complex as a pre-broken AAA-quality asset.
 When applied to a source mesh, it does a Boolean intersect for all template parts.